MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Publish-AzureRmVMDscConfiguration.md

 ### -OutputArchivePath
 Specifies the path of a local .zip file to write the configuration archive to.
-When this parameter is used, the configuration script is not uploaded to azure_2 blob storage.
+When this parameter is used, the configuration script is not uploaded to Azure blob storage.

 ```yaml
 Type: String